-In KS1, pupils enjoy singing songs together and learn about beat, rhythm and pitch.
+In KS1: Pupils enjoy singing songs together and learn about beat, rhythm and pitch.
 They also have opportunities to create music together in response to a given stimulus ie. story, picture or theme.

-In KS2, pupils begin to learn the ukulele and extend their understanding of beat, rhythm and pitch.
+In KS2, pupils learn the ukulele and extend their understanding of beat, rhythm and pitch.
 Pupils learn to read standard notation through learning the glockenspiel and have opportunities to compose music in response to topics and work to incorporate their music knowledge within these projects.

 Pupils also take part in weekly singing assemblies and have opportunities to join in various musical activities and performances throughout the school year.

 Please also visit the Young Voices ,Choir and Arts Mark pages